 Once the actions were implemented, and following a good drying off programme, the average BMSCC across the 5 farms dropped from 200,000 in the 2021/22 season to 130,000 in the 2022/23 season.

-Based on 5,520 cows averaging 400kgMS/year and a $7 payout, the 'cost of mastitis calculator' shows this is worth a whopping $174,000 in increased production* plus the added benefit of less mastitis treatments, less antibiotics used and less time dealing with mastitis cases.
+Based on 5,520 cows averaging 400kgMS/year and a $7 payout, the 'cost of mastitis calculator' shows this is worth a whopping $174,000 in increased production* plus the added benefit of fewer mastitis treatments, less antibiotics used and less time dealing with mastitis cases.
 That’s an amazing payback benefiting everyone - especially the cows!

 Vets are trained to assess teats and perform teat scoring during mastitis investigation.
 However, if you want to get an idea of the teat health on your farm, assessing 50 cows’ teat skin condition and teat-end damage in early, mid and late lactation can give an early indicator of problems.